-Iberdrola, AER, CEFC, Origin, AEC, AEMO, and Woodside Energy's submission to our consultation paper.
-AGL, CEC, Energy Australia, FFI, and PIAC's submission to the TPIR Stage 3 Draft Report.
+53 Submissions to the consultation paper: Iberdrola, AER, CEFC, Origin, AEMO and Woodside Energy; submissions to the TPIR Stage 3 Final Report: AGL, CEC, EnergyAustralia, FFI and PIAC.

-Our draft rule ensures that the AER is provided with information that is agreed upon by both parties, in the form of a concessional finance agreement entered into by the NSP and GFB, that details the particulars of the agreement to share benefits with consumers.
-Our draft rule also enables the AER to ask for information from the NSP and GFB to share concessional finance benefits with consumers.
-This may be required so that the AER can be satisfied with whether any of the benefit of the finance was intended to flow to consumers and other relevant information in order to treat the concessional finance as intended.
-Our draft rule provides a means for the AER to consult with the GFB, if it needs to.
+of the benefit of the finance was intended to flow to consumers and other relevant information in order to treat the concessional finance as intended.
+Our final rule provides a means for the AER to consult with the GFB, if it needs to.